ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 The tap "Robot Poses" allows us to define some _robot poses_.
 These robot poses can later be used as goals for a motion plan within the RVIZ plugin or the CommandLineTool.
 Now define some poses for the group "arm".
 Use the sliders to set the joint values of each joint within the group.
 In the view you can see what the current configuration would look like.
-In case the current configuration is in collision a notification is displayed.
+In case the current configuration is in collision, the robot model becomes red in the display.

 ![SetupAssistant8](./doc/SetupAssistant8.png "SetupAssistant8")